Dynamic Pricing with Limited Supply: Introduction

 Posted price mechanisms are commonly used in practice, and are appealing for several reasons.
 First, an agent only needs to evaluate her offer rather than compute her private value exactly.
 Human agents tend to find the former task much easier than the latter.
 Second, agents do not reveal their entire private information to the seller: rather, they only reveal whether their private value is larger than the posted price.
 Third, posted-price mechanisms are truthful (in dominant strategies) and moreover also group strategy-proof (a notion of collusion resistance when side payments are not allowed).
 Further, detail-free posted-price mechanisms are particularly useful in practice as the seller is not required to estimate the demand distribution in advance.
 Similar arguments can be found in prior work, e.g.~\cite{ChawlaHMS10}.

 \xhdr{Our model.} We consider the following limited supply auction model, which we term \emph{dynamic pricing with limited supply}.
 A seller has $k$ items she can sell to a set of $n$ agents (potential buyers), aiming to maximize her expected revenue.
 The agents arrive sequentially to the market and the seller interacts with each agent before observing future agents (in an online manner).
 We make the simplifying assumption that each agent interacts with the seller only once, and the timing of the interaction cannot be influenced by the agent.
 (This assumption is also made in other papers that consider our problem for special supply amounts~\cite{KleinbergL03, BBDS11, BZ09}.)
 Each agent $i$ ($1\leq i \leq n)$ is interested in buying one item, and has a private value $v_i$ for an item.
 The private values are independently drawn from the same {\em demand distribution} $F$.
+The demand distribution $F$ is {\em unknown} to the seller.
+We assume that $F$ has bounded support, and an upper bound on the support is known to the seller; \footnote{This assumption enables concentration inequalities such as Chernoff Bounds.
+It corresponds to the assumption of bounded rewards, which is very common in the literature on multi-armed bandits.} by normalizing, it is known to the seller that $\mathtt{support}(F)\subset [0,1]$.

-The demand distribution $F$ is {\em unknown} to the seller, but it is known that $F$ has support in $[0,1]$.\footnote{Assuming that $\mathtt{support}(F)\subset [0,1]$ is w.l.o.g. (by normalizing) as long as the seller knows an upper bound on the support.}
+\OMIT{ The demand distribution $F$ is {\em unknown} to the seller, but it is known that $F$ has support in $[0,1]$.\footnote{Assuming that $\mathtt{support}(F)\subset [0,1]$ is w.l.o.g. (by normalizing) as long as the seller knows an upper bound on the support.} }

 Whenever agent $i$ arrives to the market the seller offers him a price $p_i$ for an item.
 The agent buys the item if and only if $v_i\ge p_i$, and in case she buys the item she pays $p_i$ (so the mechanism is incentive-compatible).
 The seller never learns the exact value of $v_i$, she only observes the agent's binary decision to buy the item or not.
 The seller selects prices $p_i$ using an online algorithm, that we henceforth call \emph{pricing strategy}.
 We are interested in designing pricing strategies with high revenue compared to a natural benchmark, with minimal assumptions on the demand distribution.